David Ricardo: Criticism of the Ricardian theory of trade

 As Joan Robinson pointed out, following the opening of free trade with England, Portugal endured centuries of economic underdevelopment: "the imposition of free trade on Portugal killed off a promising textile industry and left her with a slow-growing export market for wine, while for England, exports of cotton cloth led to accumulation, mechanisation and the whole spiralling growth of the industrial revolution".
 Robinson argued that Ricardo's example required that economies be in static equilibrium positions with full employment and that there could not be a trade deficit or a trade surplus.
 These conditions, she wrote, were not relevant to the real world.
 She also argued that Ricardo's math did not take into account that some countries may be at different levels of development and that this raised the prospect of 'unequal exchange' which might hamper a country's development, as we saw in the case of Portugal.

 The development economist Ha-Joon Chang challenges the argument that free trade benefits every country:

-Ricardo’s theory is absolutely right—within its narrow confines.
+Ricardo's theory is absolutely right—within its narrow confines.
 His theory correctly says that, accepting their current levels of technology as given, it is better for countries to specialize in things that they are relatively better at.
 One cannot argue with that.
 His theory fails when a country wants to acquire more advanced technologies—that is, when it wants to develop its economy.
 It takes time and experience to absorb new technologies, so technologically backward producers need a period of protection from international competition during this period of learning.
 Such protection is costly, because the country is giving up the chance to import better and cheaper products.
 However, it is a price that has to be paid if it wants to develop advanced industries.
-Ricardo’s theory is, thus seen, for those who accept the status quo but not for those who want to change it.
+Ricardo's theory is, thus seen, for those who accept the status quo but not for those who want to change it.

 Ricardian equivalence

 Another idea associated with Ricardo is Ricardian equivalence, an argument suggesting that in some circumstances a government's choice of how to pay for its spending (i.e., whether to use tax revenue or issue debt and run a deficit) might have no effect on the economy.
 This is due to the fact the public saves its excess money to pay for expected future tax increases that will be used to pay off the debt.
-Ricardo notes that the proposition is theoretically implied in the presence of intertemporal optimisation by rational tax-payers: but that since tax-payers do not act so rationally, the proposition fails to be true in practice.
+Ricardo notes that the proposition is theoretically implied in the presence of intertemporal optimisation by rational taxpayers: but that since taxpayers do not act so rationally, the proposition fails to be true in practice.
 Thus, while the proposition bears his name, he does not seem to have believed it.
 Economist Robert Barro is responsible for its modern prominence.